petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 often are required to keep images private - as they are often property of the local police force and may be evidence in an investigation.
 Third is the lack of compelling demos.
-The images shown in the demos and website are high-res images of objects that would be easily found by eye anyway - it is not clear how the tool performs in the more realistic scenarios where the object is just a small colour blob in a large image.
+The images shown in the demos and website are high-res images of objects that would be easily found by eye anyway - it is not clear how the tool performs in the more realistic scenarios where the object is just a small blob of pixels in a large image.

 ### SARUAV

-This short demo of the SAR-UAV system.
-It shows a mock SAR operation being done by team in Poland.
-The drone is first launched to fly a path of the search area, take a series of images, then run them through the detection system.
+This demo video shows the SAR-UAV system.
+It shows a mock SAR operation, where the drone is first launched to fly a path of the search area, take a series of images, then run them through the detection system.

 <p align="center">